data-observe/datav.io/README.md

-# ObserveX website
+# xObserve website

-Website source code and docs for observex.io.
+Website source code and docs for xobserve.io.